-(1) Net cash used in investing activities for the year ended December 31, 2013 is offset by proceeds received for the Anadarko Basin Sale.
-See Note 3.e to our audited consolidated financial statements included elsewhere in this Annual Report for additional information.
+- (1) Amounts have been reclassified to conform to the 2015 presentation.
+See Notes 2.c, 2.k, 5.h, 7 and 14 to our consolidated financial statements included elsewhere in this Annual Report for additional information. - (2) Net cash used in investing activities for the year ended December 31, 2013 is offset by proceeds received for the Anadarko Basin Sale.
+See Note 4.d to our consolidated financial statements included elsewhere in this Annual Report for additional information.